Dachshunds belong to the hound group and are used as companions and seen in the show-ring.

 < £4 per week

-The average cost of a puppy is around £450 - £650.
+A puppy will cost between £450-£650.
 Little other expense should be incurred as long as care is taken to ensure they do not damage their elongated backs.

 9 - 15 years

 Small dogs do tend to live longer than their larger counterparts.
 However, the health must be watched and the dogs must be well cared for to fulfill a long life span.